kiss-audio/kiss-audio/modules/power-supply-adapter/README.md

 ## Power Supply Module

 ### Purpose
-This module connects the external power supply (+/-16V) to the start of the module chain.
+This module connects an external bipolar power supply (+/-16V) to the start of the module chain.

 ### Schematic
 ![alt text](schematic.jpg)